OASIS-learn-study/minecraft-storeys-maker/README.md

 _TODO: Why NOK on OpenShift Online??
 "It also helps to Edit YAML to add `incremental: true` to the `strategy:` / `sourceStrategy:`._

-If have this project's source code locally (but beware of [issue 28](https://github.com/vorburger/minecraft-storeys-maker/issues/28)!), then:
+If have this project's source code locally, then (the `rm .../node_modules` is because of [issue 28](https://github.com/vorburger/minecraft-storeys-maker/issues/28)):

+    rm -rf scratch/.gradle/ scratch/node_modules
     oc start-build minecraft-storeys-maker --from-dir=. --follow

 Now expose the [Minecraft server port 25565 via a LoadBalancer service](https://github.com/vorburger/s2i-minecraft-server/),